AbhixGupta/Drakvuf-Installation/README.md

   sudo apt install gvncviewer
 ```

+## JSON File Creation using LibVMI vmi-win-guid tool and Volatility Framework

 Now we will create the JSON configuration file for the Windows domain.
 First, we need to get the debug information for the Windows kernel via the LibVMI vmi-win-guid tool.
 For example, in the following my domain is named windows7-sp1.

 ```bash